cjdoris/ExactpAdics2/README.md

 ### Common code

 This and the original `ExactpAdics` share some common code from [the `ExactpAdicsCommon` repository](https://github.com/cjdoris/ExactpAdicsCommon).
-Instructions on merging code are there.
+The code there should be periodically copied into the `common` directory (no fancy git merging currently).

 ### Documentation